Out of the Blue (1980 film): Plot

 Cindy "Cebe" Barnes is a rebellious adolescent tomboy being raised by her heroin-addicted mother, Kathy, in rural British Columbia.
-Cebe's father, Don, an abusive alcoholic, is serving a prison sentence for a road accident in which he drunkenly crashed his semi-truck into a school bus, killing all of the school children onboard; Cebe was in the truck cab with him when the crash occurred.
+Cebe's father, Don, an abusive alcoholic, is serving a prison sentence for a road accident in which he drunkenly crashed his semi-truck into a school bus, killing all of the school children on board; Cebe was in the truck cab with him when the crash occurred.
 In Don's absence, Kathy has carried on an affair with Paul, the owner of the restaurant where she is employed as a waitress.
 Don's friend, Charlie, makes lecherous advances toward Cebe, and also forces a sexual relationship with Kathy, to whom he provides heroin.

 Cebe finds escapism in idolizing musicians such as Elvis Presley, Sid Vicious, and Johnny Rotten, and spends time alone in her father's wrecked semi-truck, which has been left abandoned on her family's property.
 She seeks further refuge from her unstable home life by sneaking into local bars, and hitchhiking to Vancouver.
 On one occasion in the city, Cebe accompanies a cab driver to his apartment to smoke marijuana.
 She narrowly escapes when the cabby and his prostitute girlfriend make sexual advances toward her.
 Cebe flees to a punk concert being put on by Pointed Sticks, a local band.
 She is treated kindly by the band members, who allow her to watch them perform from the stage; the drummer briefly allows her to play on his drum kit during the performance.
 Eventually, Cebe is apprehended by police as a runaway minor, and is evaluated by child psychologist Dr. Brean, who returns her to the care of her mother.